 The corporate tax in Singapore is just 17%.
 Furthermore, a partial tax exemption as well as a three-year start-up tax exemption is available for qualifying start-up companies.
 The personal income tax is levied on the basis of a progressive tax rate ranging from 0 to 22%.
 The corporate and the personal tax rates are relatively low in comparison with the tax rates applied by most of the West European countries.
 For instance, although the UK charges a corporate tax rate of 19%, its personal income tax rate can go as high as 45%.
 The standard rate of the French corporate tax is 33%, whereas the personal income tax can go up to 45%.

 Singapore offers numerous incentives aiming to stimulate the development of local businesses.
 For example, the Pioneer Certificate Incentive and the Development and Expansion Incentive encourage companies to expand their capabilities and conduct new economic activities in Singapore.
 The Intellectual Property Development Incentive promotes the development and use of intellectual property materials.

 If the post-Brexit UK adopts a free-market approach, a low-tax system, and strong corporate incentives, it may enhance its reputation as a business hub and attract more investors.
 On the 17th of January 2019, Boris Johnson reaffirmed the low-tax ideas of Jeremy Hunt by stating that the UK must establish the most favourable tax environment in order to stimulate the income needed by the country.
-However, critics of the pro-business approach argue that it may lead to lowering of workers’ rights as well as a decrease of consumer and environmental protections.
+However, critics of the pro-business approach argue that it may lead to a lowering of workers’ rights as well as a decrease of consumer and environmental protections.
 It remains to be seen what course the UK will take after Brexit if and when it occurs.